apache/causeway/incubator/clients/kroviz/docs/UsersGuide.md

 ## Branding
 See kroviz.css

-Colours and dimensions can be influenced here, as well as images:
+Colours, dimensions, and fonts can be influenced here, as well as images:

 ```css
 .text-danger {